valorisa/socat-1.8.0.1_for_Windows/README.md

 From Windows Explorer :
 =====================
 After compilation, copy 'socat-1.7.4.3' directory to %ProgramFiles% or an other location.
+You have to copy the directory totally and not only 'socat.exe', otherwise it won't work.